KaliedaRik/Scrawl-canvas/docs/reference/sc-dom-artefacts.md

 ## Stack artefact notes
 SC will wrap DOM elements into Stack artefact objects under the following conditions:
-+ Any element with a `display: block;` CSS property which has a `data-scrawl-stack` attribute discovered in the DOM during page initialization.
++ Any (permitted) element with a `display: block;` CSS property which has a `data-scrawl-stack` attribute discovered in the DOM during page initialization.
 + The dev-user adds a new Stack to the web page using the `scrawl.addStack()` function.
 + The Stack element is defined as part of a component in a front end framework - React, Angular, Vue, Svelte, etc - and the component code includes an invocation to `scrawl.getStack('stack-id-string')` as part of the component's mount functionality.